 Lapis lazuli (or simply called lapis) is a very well-known and prized stone since ancient times.
 The color of lapis lazuli is a deep blue, almost always coupled with flecks of other minerals, usually calcite and pyrite.
 The main component of lapis lazuli is lazurite, which gives it its deep blue color.
-Lapis lazuli is only found in masses (although lazurite crystallizes into dodecahedral crystals), and then cut and polished into ornaments or jewelry.
+Lapis lazuli is only found in masses (although lazurite crystallizes into dodecahedral crystals), and then cut and polished into ornaments or jewelry, such as pendants and bracelets.

 Many ancient civilizations held lapis lazuli in high esteem, and it was a sacred stone for them.
 The early Babylonians, Assyrians, Sumerians, Egyptians, and the Indus Valley civilizations of North India all prized lapis lazuli, where it was used for jewelry, amulets, seals, and ornaments.
 Lapis lazuli is even mentioned many times in the Bible, although it was called “sapphire” there (which was an unknown mineral until the time of the Roman Empire).
 During the Renaissance, painters used powdered lapis lazuli as a blue pigment called ultramarine – Artists should be familiar with ultramarine as a form of rich, deep blue, quite unlike any other shade of blue!